ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

 security model to communicate with a remote server using a secure multiplexed transport.
 This document describes Http2Transport, a WebTransport protocol that is based on HTTP/2 and provides support for bidirectional streams multiplexed within the same HTTP/2 connection.
+Test

 --- note_Note_to_Readers